 Missing fine print

 Arctic Cat sought damages under their patent since they weren’t actively producing the steering systems, a status that could remove the requirement for marking protected property.
-But the courts ruled that a deal they made years before had already sealed their fate.
+But the courts ruled that a deal they made years before would reduce the amount of damages they could collect.
 They had licensed the right to manufacture to another company without specifically requiring them to mark models with the patent number.

-Once the licensed company turned-out steering systems without the proper stamp, Bombardier was not on the hook for infringement damages.
-Any producers will generally need to meet one of the marking standards as things start coming off the assembly line:
+Once the licensed company turned-out steering systems without the proper stamp, Bombardier was not on the hook for pre-lawsuit infringement damages.
+Manufacturers – or their licensees – generally need to meet one of the marking standards as things start coming off the assembly line:

-- Put the word “patent” or the abbreviation “pat.” along with your corresponding patent number on the product
+- Put the word “patent” or the abbreviation “pat.” along with the corresponding patent number on the product

 - Place the information on the packaging that contains at least one of the items

-- Affix a web address on either your product or the package that leads to a list of your patents
+- Affix a web address on either the product or the package that leads to the list of relevant patents

-Unmarked products usually fail the notification test, and any infringers might only be liable for damages after you deliver notice of the over-step.
+Unmarked products usually fail the notification test, and any infringers will only be liable for damages after you deliver notice of infringement.